The Honor of the Press

 The Honor of the Press is a 1932 American Pre-Code crime film directed by B. Reeves Eason and starring Edward J. Nugent, Rita La Roy and Dorothy Gulliver.
 It was produced as a second feature for release by Mayfair Pictures.
 The film's sets were designed by the art director Paul Palmentola.

-Synopsis
+Plot

-Corrupt Roger Bradley buys a newspaper in order to promote his own shady dealings and denigrate the work of the city's Police Commissioner.
+Corrupt Roger Bradley buys a newspaper in order to promote his own shady dealings and denigrate the work of the city's police commissioner.
 A cub reporter on the paper discovers that Bradley and one of the other reporters are both involved in major crime.